-At Earth Lab, her research focuses on predictive modeling of vegetation fire risk and integrating geospatial data with environmental hazards modeling and forecasting.
-She is proficient in Python and is a teaching assistant for Earth Lab’s Earth Data Science certificate course.
-She also serves as the technical lead for the Maka Sitomniya Working Group, and collaborates closely with several Tribal partners to advance Indigenous-led science and decision-making.
+At Earth Lab, her work integrates research and education.
+Her research focuses on predictive modeling of fire risk and integrating geospatial data with environmental hazards modeling.
+On the education team, she supports teaching and training initiatives in Earth data science, including ESIIL Stars, RIO Workforce Development, various hackathons, and the Data Short Course.
+She is proficient in Python and is an instructor for Earth Lab’s Earth Data Science graduate certificate course.
+She also served as the technical lead for the Maka Sitomniya Working Group and collaborates closely with several Tribal partners to advance Indigenous-led science, data sovereignty, and decision-making.

 Jones